Tagg, A. I can guess your weight, Don't Forget the Bubbles, 2016. Available at:

 Does any of this actually matter?

-Most methods of estimating a child’s weight tend to underestimate as the child gets older and thus become less accurate.We also know that an accurate weight is needed when calculating weight based dosing requirements.
+Most methods of estimating a child’s weight tend to underestimate as the child gets older and thus become less accurate.We also know that an accurate weight is needed when calculating weight-based dosing requirements.
 We just have very little idea what the margin of error is.

 Most of these techniques have been developed to work out a child’s actual body weight rather than their ideal body weight.
 Perhaps those drugs that are lipophilic (hydrophobic) are more accurately dosed to actual weight?
 There is little paediatric data regarding this in the literature.
-A 15% discrepancy is also unlikely to make much of a difference when it comes to energy required for direct current counter shocks or fluid boluses.
+A 15% discrepancy is also unlikely to make much of a difference when it comes to the energy required for direct current counter shocks or fluid boluses.

 So, you can see that all of the methods used to obtain a child’s weight can be inaccurate.
 If at all possible you should weight the child and, if that is not possible, listen to what the parents say.
 The next most accurate method is to use a length-based tape that is adjusted to the patients body habitus.